 In response to new HOS regulations the pressure on drivers to find improved productivity every minute the wheels are not rolling increases.
 Astute freight carriers know which customers have a history of long detention times that our drivers would prefer to avoid.
 At PFS, when we find patterns of delays with shippers our sales team is alerted to address detention issues with the shipper.
 In most cases when carriers work with shippers long wait times can be reduced greatly.
 Shippers often do not understand that delays at the dock can greatly impact driving time.
 Motor Freight Carriers can reduce wait times when communicating with the customer.

 Reducing the Loss to Drivers

-In support of our owner operators, Paramount Freight decided to act.
-The Guaranteed Detention Program that is now in effect for all owner operators leased with Paramount Freight gives drivers the reassurance that their time is valuable.
+In support of our Owner Operators and Lease Purchasers, Paramount Freight decided to act.
+The Guaranteed Detention Program that is now in effect for all Owner Operators and Lease Purchasers leased with Paramount Freight gives drivers the reassurance that their time is valuable.
 Our program provides compensation for lost pay caused by detention time issues.
 PFS drivers who arrive on time and are detained more than the industry approved 2 hours are paid per hour for that time.
 Recently Driver Detention Time Compensation has been addressed in Congress.
 A plan has been included in the current Dept. of Transportation Highway Bill.

 Paramount believes that the burden should be carried by operations staff and not the drivers.
 This teamwork approach is just one way we support our drivers from the operations desk.
 Through our operations and sales staff we can work with customers to rectify wait times and collecting the detention fees back from the shippers and consignees.
 Our hope is that our drivers understand that detention times affect everyone and the entire team will support them so their paychecks are not adversely affected.